 Technologies for iOS native app development

-- Objective-C – This programming language is known for great development experience, available libraries and a vast pool of experts.
+- Objective-C – This programming language is known for its great development experience, available libraries and a vast pool of experts.
 Objective-C is a mature framework, which also obtains compatibility with other programming technologies.
 Despite those benefits, we realize that new languages appear and sometime it will not have the ability to support all the latest features.

 - Swift – It is a relatively new programming framework introduced by Apple that has become the alternative for building the iOS native applications.
 The developers have pointed out its quicker performance and it is easier to learn and work with.
-It is constantly developing that’s why may lack some components.
+It is constantly developing that’s why it may lack some components.
 However, it is said that might replace Objective-C in the future

-Technologies for Android native app development
+Technologies for native Android app development

 - Java – The programing language that is not only primarily used for Android mobile applications but other purposes.
 Much of desktop and web development is based on Java.
 It has become a special system of tools, the developers have access to a powerful library.
 It helps to simplify the overall programming process.
 However, applications on Java require more memory and perform slower compared to other frameworks.

 - Kotlin – It is a programming language specifically developed to work with Java and Java Virtual Machine.
 Because of that, its usage is supported and approved by Google for the development of Android applications.
 One of the main advantages of Kotlin over regular Java is that its type interface allows working suing shorter syntax.
-This fact which reduces the time for the programming needed to make an application for Android.
+This fact reduces the time for the programming needed to make an application for Android.
 Now it is included as an alternative to the standard Java compiler for the Android Studio.
-Expedia, Square, Pinterest, and Flipboard can be named among the most demonstrative examples of the companies who use Kotlin for their Android applications.
+Expedia, Square, Pinterest, and Flipboard can be named among the most demonstrative examples of the companies that use Kotlin for their Android applications.

 As for the advantages of hybrid vs native app performance and development, those can be summarized in a few simple points:

-Advantages of native app development
+Advantages of native mobile app development

 - Better performance – When we analyze hybrid vs native app performance, it is clear that the native applications will be faster.
-They are built with the framework that is native to the platform.
+They are built with a framework that is native to the platform.